USAA Cashback Rewards Plus American Express is designed for active duty and retired military members and their families.

 That’s the case for every USAA credit card.
 But, for this particular card, it's ideal for those who spend frequently on gas, groceries, and purchases on a military base.

 The spending pattern is common for members of military families who are in charge of these everyday purchases.

-See if this card is the right choice for you:
+Read on to see if this card is the right choice for you.

 Major cash back on gas, groceries, and military-base spending

 With USAA Cashback Rewards Plus American Express, rewards are paid out at three different levels.
 Members earn:

 - 5% cash back at gas stations, commissaries, exchange, and shoppette locations on base (up to the first $3,000 in combined purchases each year)